General Conditions of

 For its services, GLS maintains the rates and surcharges as contained in its brochures and product and rate cards, which can also be found on its website and can be requested from GLS.
 GLS retains the right to amend specifications, rates and/or surcharges in the interim.
 The rates and surcharges are, insofar as applicable, in EUR, ex works and exclusive of Dutch VAT.

-Unless agreed otherwise, GLS maintains a payment term of 14 days of the invoice date.
-If the obligation to pay is not fulfilled within the aforementioned term, the Shipper shall be in default by operation of law, without further notice of default being required therefor.
+Unless agreed otherwise, the applicable payment term shall be 14 days after the invoice date.
+If the obligation to pay is not fulfilled within the aforementioned term, the Shipper shall be in default by operation of law, without further notice of default being required therefore.

-From the moment that the Shipper is in default, GLS shall be entitled to compensation of a default interest at 1.25% per month on the outstanding claims.
-Further, GLS shall be entitled to compensation for the extrajudicial costs it incurs, with a minimum of 15% of the principal.
+From the moment that the Shipper is in default, GLS shall be entitled to compensation of default interest at 1.25% per month on the outstanding claims.
+Further, GLS shall be entitled to compensation for the extrajudicial costs it actually incurs in accordance with the Extrajudicial Collection Costs (Fees) Decree (“Besluit vergoeding voor buitengerechtelijke incassokosten”).

 A surcharge shall be levied for processing Non-Conveyables.